yuanchaiyc/Ling471/syllabus.md

 Recommended text (for those who have not taken LING200): *Language Files 12*

-You may find books like *R for everyone* helpful, or an analagous book on python programming language, but in general we will rely on online resources.
+You may find a book on python programming for beginners helpful, but in general we will rely on online resources.
 </details>

 ### Class schedule (subject to change)